tzero86/tzero86-bits/content/posts/alfred_writeup.md

 ```

-So that gives us the answer to Question #2 in a brute forced way.
+So that gives us the answer to Question #2 in a brute-forced way.

 Let's move to the next objective.